Lay the Favorite

 Lay the Favorite is a 2012 American comedy-drama film directed by Stephen Frears and written by D.V.
 DeVincentis, and stars Bruce Willis, Rebecca Hall, Catherine Zeta-Jones and Joshua Jackson.
 Based on Beth Raymer's 2010 memoir of the same name, the film follows a young, free-spirited woman as she journeys through the legal and illegal world of sports gambling.

 It premiered at the 2012 Sundance Film Festival on January 21 and was released on December 7 by The Weinstein Company through its RADiUS-TWC distribution arm.
-Lay the Favorite garnered negative reviews from critics, praising the performances of Willis and Hall but felt there was unexplored development in the characters and the gambling world.
-The film was a box-office bomb, grossing $1.5 million against a production budget of $14.7 million.
+Lay the Favorite garnered negative reviews from critics and grossed $1.5 million.